Visiting Korea in July | Weather, What to Wear + Best Festivals [UPDATED 2023]

 Korea Weather in July | Jeju Island

 To rent a car as a traveller to Korea, you MUST have: a book type international driver’s permit (obtained in your home country), your passport, and your driver’s license from home.
-Check availability and prices of rental cars on Jeju Island here.
+Check prices here.

 Korea in July | Typhoons

 July to September is typhoon season in South Korea.
 Typhoons have affected us pretty regularly over the last few years, but few of them have been deadly.
 It can however, mean high winds, flash floods, mudslides, and property damage – particularly in the southern regions of the country.